For-a-few-DPPs-more/structure-factor/README.md

 `structure-factor` is an open-source Python project which currently collects

-- various estimators of the structure factor,
+- various estimators of the structure factor
-- and several diagnostics of hyperuniformity,
+- several diagnostics of hyperuniformity

 for stationary and isotropic point processes.